alcides/GeneticEngine/Readme.md

 		return self.value
 ```

 In this small example, we are defining the language that supports the plus operator and integer literals.
 GeneticEngine will be able to automatically generate all possible expressions, such as `Plus(left=Plus(left=Literal(12), right=Literal(12)), right=Literal(15))`, and guide the search towards your goal (e.g., `lambda x: abs(x-2022)`).
 For this very simple toy problem, it will find an expression that computes 2022, ideally as small as possible.
 And this is a very uninteresting example.
-But if you introduce variables into the mix, you have a very powerful symbolic regression toolkit for arbitrariy complex expressions.
+But if you introduce variables into the mix, you have a very powerful symbolic regression toolkit for arbitrarily complex expressions.

 Contributing